Strombocarpa tamarugo: Salt tolerance

 Trees and shrubs of the genus Prosopis, to which Strombocarpa species were formerly assigned, are well known to tolerate high saline soils without major restrictions in growth.
 The tree's salt tolerance probably evolved responding to salty conditions at its geographical place of origin.
 In the northern Chilean Atacama Desert, thick salt crusts which were formed in the past through desiccation of lakes are found widely.
 The tree can grow under saline crusts of 0.10–0.40 m thickness.
 Tolerating high saline water, the tree potentially can be irrigated with seawater in coastal regions.

-Less saline water concentrations tend to have a promoting effect on growth.
+Less saline water concentrations tend to promote growth.
 Although the tree shows quite a high saline tolerance, an excessive salt concentration in water leads to a decrease in growth, but growth is not stopped.
 With high saline concentration in water the root diameter decreases due to a reduction of the cortex layers of the roots.
 Seedlings irrigated with high saline water concentration tend to have a decreased protein and carbohydrate content and a lower amount of photosynthetic pigments but a greater lipid content and oxygen uptake.